pi-hole/docs/docs/guides/unbound.md

     # Use this only when you downloaded the list of primary root servers!
     root-hints: "/var/lib/unbound/root.hints"

-    # Trust glue only if it is within the servers authority
+    # Trust glue only if it is within the server's authority
     harden-glue: yes

     # Require DNSSEC data for trust-anchored zones, if such data is absent, the zone becomes BOGUS